benweidig/a-functional-approach-to-java/part-2/12-recursion/other/stream-recursion.md

 As the recursive version creates a new stack frame for every method invocation, the Stream works iteratively, and therefore has a consistent stack depth.
 It might differ if its implementation changes.
 Still, it will always be consistent, regardless of the required recursive steps.
-That allows you to use a recursive approach to solving a problem requiring a lot of nested calls which usually would throw a +StackOverflowError+.
+That allows you to use a recursive approach to solving a problem requiring a lot of nested calls which usually would throw a `StackOverflowError`.

 A Stream-based approach to recursion is a great proof-of-concept to highlight the functional capabilities of Java and Streams.
 However, I wouldn't recommend it as a general-purpose "real-world" solution.